Discovering new detection capabilities to tackle future threats

 Discover the critical advances in ELINT and Electronic Warfare, and analyse how advances in MIMO radar can be used to safeguard your capabilities against jamming and stealth technologies

-Understand how the Fraunhofer Institute is working to implement a networked radar system, which takes maximum advantage of multiple capabilities to enhance domain awareness and increase the range of coverage
+Understand how the SENSR Programme is working to implement a networked system of systems, which takes maximum advantage of multiple capabilities to enhance domain awareness and increase the range of coverage

 Establish an effective procurement strategy by exploring the latest innovations in radar technology and reasearch